When does Homeland air on Channel 4 in the UK?

 Is there a trailer for Homeland series eight?

-You can watch a trailer for the next episode to air on Channel 4 – season eight, episode four, ‘Chalk One Up’ – below.
+You can watch a trailer for the next episode to air on Channel 4 – season eight, episode five, below.